John220099/Apple-certificates/README.md

-* certificate info will come here soon
+certificate info will come here soon
+Info and status
+🔴 = revoked
+🟠 = use dns
+🟢 = active